jacklul/asuswrt-scripts/README.md

 > Configuration variables are defined on top of each script - peek into the script to see what's available to change!

 > [!TIP]
 > You can rename the scripts and add prefixes to them (such as `010-force-dns.sh`) to control the order in which they start.
 > Don't worry about <a href="#user-content-update-scriptssh">update-scripts.sh</a> as it will still be able to update them!
+> **Do not rename `cron-queue.sh` as scripts are using it directly!**

 > [!TIP]
 > For better organization, you can put the scripts in `/jffs/scripts/jacklul-asuswrt-scripts` directory and set `SCRIPTS_DIR=/jffs/scripts/jacklul-asuswrt-scripts` in `/jffs/scripts-startup.conf`.